-If your standardized test scores place you into Group 2, you will be required to take the Directed Self-Placement (DSP) Survey.
-A link to the Survey can be found on your homepage of RAMweb, listed alphabetically under the heading “Registration.”
-The Survey is not a placement test.
-It is a 10-minute survey designed to help you decide which composition course is right for you.
+If your standardized test scores place you into Group 2, you will be required to complete the Directed Self-Placement (DSP) Survey.
+The Survey is not a placement test; it is a 10-minute survey designed to help you decide which composition course — CO130 or CO150 — is right for you.

-Students taking the Survey will be assessed a $12 charge, which will be billed to their student account.
+Students completing the survey will be assessed a $12 charge, which will be billed to their student account.
 Payment of these charges is expected even if the student subsequently chooses not to attend Colorado State University after completing the DSP.

-- Understand what will be expected of you in CSU’s college-level composition courses, and,
+- Understand what will be expected of you in CSU’s college-level composition courses

 - Decide which composition course—CO130: Academic Writing or CO150: College Composition—is right for you.